-The previous one was located in the center of the square and sunk and moved it to one of its sides.
+The previous one was located in the center of the square and sunk and was consequently moved to one side.

-The main facade is known as Puerta del Perdón (Forgiveness entrance, literal translation in English) and in the bell tower lived the bell ringer until the twentieth century, small views had!
+The main facade is Puerta del Perdón (Door of Forgiveness, literal translation in English), and in the bell tower lived the bell ringer until the twentieth century; great views!

-The Jewish quarter of Segovia
+The Jewish Quarter of Segovia

-At the time there were 5 synagogues, but today only remains the Major Synagogue, which is now the convent of Corpus Christi.
+At the time, there were 5 synagogues, but today only remains the Major Synagogue, which is now the convent of Corpus Christi.

-In the Jewish quarter there is a teaching center that aims to show, teach and disseminate to visitors the history of the Jews of Segovia.
+In the Jewish quarter, a teaching center aims to show, teach, and disseminate to visitors the history of the Jews of Segovia.

 Former Major Synagogue

-It is believed to have been built in the 13th century and was functioning as a synagogue until 1410, when it was converted into a Catholic church.
+It is believed to have been built in the 13th century and functioned as a synagogue until 1410, when it was converted into a Catholic church.